orbitalindex/awesome-space/contributing.md

 - Additions should be added in alphabetical order in the relevant category.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - New categories, or improvements to the existing categories, are encouraged.
+(After adding your links, you can optionally run `ruby ./bin/reformat.rb` to regenerate the table of contents and ensure correct sorting.)

 Thank you for contributing!